Testicular cancer, sex and fertility

 After radiotherapy or chemotherapy has finished doctors usually advise you to continue using effective contraception for about a year.

 There is no evidence that cancer treatments for testicular cancer can harm children conceived after treatment.
-Many men who have treatment for testicular cancer go on to have children after they have recovered.
+Many people who have treatment for testicular cancer go on to have children after they have recovered.

 Use effective contraception for about a year after radiotherapy and chemotherapy, to avoid making someone pregnant.
 This allows your sperm time to recover from any damage the treatment may have caused.
 If you are planning on having a family you can talk to your doctor or nurse about having your sperm count checked.

 Being diagnosed with testicular cancer brings up a lot of different emotions.
 This can make you feel less interested in sex or affect your confidence and sexuality.
-Some men feel it has affected their sense of masculinity or body image.
+You may feel as though the diagnosis has affected how you feel about yourself and your body.
 Usually, these feelings go away gradually.

 Treatments and their side effects, such as tiredness or sickness, also affect your sex drive.